 Protonica Mary, who is still remembered for her kindness and hard work for the prosperity of the parish, passed away in 1986.
 Proto Milan passed in 2004.

 In 1995, a new parish priest joined St. George Church, Father Aleksandar Bugarin.
-Just over a decade later, in 2006, St. George Church moved into its new building that is located in Lenexa, Kansas.
+Fr.
+Alkesandar served through St. George Church through July of 2018, and during his tenure St. George Church constructed and moved into its new building, in 2006, which is located in Lenexa, Kansas.

 The current church building was constructed in 2006 and is located near College Boulevard and Pflumm Road in Lenexa.

 Fr.
 Paja later moved to New York, and left the priesthood to begin a career as a scientist.